cthulhuplus/CodingForBeginnersUsingPython/README.md

 # CodingForBeginnersUsingPython
-Exercises from the Codinf For Beginners Using Pythin Book
+Exercises from the Coding For Beginners Using Pythin Book